pjmcar23/latin102profile/quiz2.md

 > Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-> Eurytion came to the wedding with his brothers, who were violent Centaurs.❌**You've flipped the sentences: keep sentence 1 as the main clause.** `The brothers, who cam to the wedding with Eurytion, were violent Centaurs.`
+> Eurytion came to the wedding with his brothers, who were violent Centaurs.❌**You've flipped the sentences: keep sentence 1 as the main clause.** `The brothers, who came to the wedding with Eurytion, were violent Centaurs.`

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 > Deanira was promised in marriage to Eurytion, who Dexamenus was afraid of.